cbaggers/cepl/README.md

 Step 3
 ------
 `(ql:quickload :cepl-image-helper)` This uses the equally excellent cl-devil wrapper around the devil c library.
 You can guess the steps by now...
-Linux or OSx -> Package Manager, Windows -> http://openil.sourceforge.net/download.php
+Linux or osx -> Package Manager, Windows -> http://openil.sourceforge.net/download.php

 At this point you should be able to run the following examples
 ```